emacs-vs/goto-line-preview/README.md

 (setq goto-line-preview-hl-color "white")
 ```

-If you want to close highlight, set `goto-line-preview-hl-duration` to 0.
+If you want to close highlight, set `goto-line-preview-hl-duration` to 0 or `nil`.

 ## 🛠️ Contribute